 The BBC micro had a decent sound chip capable of three channels over seven octaves, which could be output through a built in speaker.

 The model A had 16KB of RAM, the Model B sported 32KB of RAM, and the Model B+ released in 1985 sported a whopping 64KB of RAM.
 In it's later life there were even B+ models with a massive 128k of RAM.

-The model B would probably have gained more popularity with home users and games developers if it had bee blessed with more than 32KB of RAM.
+The model B would probably have gained more popularity with home users and game developers if it had bee blessed with more than 32KB of RAM.
 64KB may very well have made a huge difference.

-It did have a great built in BASIC though and other features.
-For instance it was possible to change text modes and graphics modes, and the machine also had 16 colours to play with; meaning on this front it was in line with most other computers of the era.
+It did have a great built-in BASIC though and other features.
+For instance, it was possible to change text modes and graphics modes, and the machine also had 16 colours to play with; meaning on this front it was in line with most other computers of the era.